4PointSolutions/FluentFormsAPI/README.md

 * Add starter to project using maven
 * Add AEM code to your project

-There is a [sample web application](spring/fluentforms-sample-web-app) that uses the Spring Boot starter library.
+There is a [sample web application](spring/fluentforms-sample-webmvc-app) that uses the Spring Boot starter library.
 There are also documents outlining the [Spring Beans provided by the starter library](spring/ConfigurationBeans.md)  and the [configuration properties](spring/ConfigurationProperties.md) that is uses.

+The default starter uses Spring MVC to implement reverse proxy endpoints that forward requests to AEM and uses the Spring RestClient to make Document Services calls to AEM.
+For backwards compatibility with previous releases that used [Eclipse Jersey](https://eclipse-ee4j.github.io/jersey/) for these two functions, a Jersey Spring Boot starter is also available.

+The Jersey Spring Boot starter can be included in the project instead of the default starter.
+This triggers the inclusion of Spring's `spring-boot-starter-jersey` and the fluent forms starter autoconfigures to use the older codebase that uses Jersey for proxying AEM and making calls to AEM Document Services.
+See the [sample Jersey application](spring/fluentforms-sample-web-jersey-app) for the maven details.

 ## Java Client Library